Karen Brahe: Book collection

+Karen Brahe's library

 On 8 November 1716, she founded the Odense adelige jomfrukloster, a Lutheran collegiate foundation for unmarried noblewomen (now part of St. Catherine's Priory, Roskilde), which received royal confirmation on March 15, 1717.
 She bequeathed to it her library, now known as Karen Brahe's Library.
 The books were to belong to the monastery in perpetuity for the use of the young ladies there, but she also opened access to learning for other women.